 The precast concrete wing walls add a veil of privacy between the interior and exterior life of this voluminous home.
 The exterior finishes focus on a natural material palette of steel, concrete and timber.
 Meanwhile the interior spaces are playful with colourful tile selections and bespoke finishes.
 The dramatic double height full glazed open living spaces contrast the more intimate spaces of the home.
 This shift in ceiling height and change in materiality helps to delineate between the varying functions of the rooms.

 NZIA Awards 2017 Winner - Canterbury Architecture Award

-The Canterbury Adventure Park (CAP) consists of four simple building forms wrapped in black metal cladding and lined with pine plywood that are placed within a forest of pines to create a Village Green atmosphere.
+The Christchurch Adventure Park (CAP) consists of four simple building forms wrapped in black metal cladding and lined with pine plywood that are placed within a forest of pines to create a Village Green atmosphere.

 The cafe concept is based on a folded roof plane draped over a series of timber posts and beams.
 The roof cantilevers out over a large deck area, with views out to the wider park.
 The cafe is sited to be slightly elevated, however sits well in its landscape.

 Elements were prefabricated to help ease constraints of the project such as a tight time-frame and budget.
 Clear definition of architectural elements and a consistency of approach have resulted in an award winning outcome.

 NZIA Awards 2016 Winner - Canterbury Architecture Award